adharsh/Independent-Project/README.md

 # Independent-Project
-AP Computer Science 2015
+AP Computer Science 2015, Period 6, Sophomore Year

-Period 6
-Sophomore Year
+On Creating a Form Of Artificial Intelligence Based Loosely on the Architecture of the Human Brain

+Prototype:
+Neural Network Forward Propagation for Basic Boolean Logic Gates

+Main Project:
-A Form of Artificial Intelligence that Classifies and Recognizes Handritten Digits Implementation of Neural Networks
+Implementation of Neural Networks that Classifies and Recognizes Handritten Digits